 The Tower apparatus has an elevated platform attached to the top of the aerial ladder (85 feet).
 The elevated platform can be maneuvered by an operator at the base of the ladder or by an operator standing on the platform.

 Quint is short for quintuple combination pumper because these apparatuses have five functions.
-A quint provides a pump, a water tank, a fire house, an aerial ladder (75 feet), and ground ladders.
+A quint provides a pump, a water tank, a fire hose, an aerial ladder (75 feet), and ground ladders.

 Tankers can pump or supply water at an emergency.
 They can carry approximately 2,000 gallons of water.
 Tankers are a crucial resource when there aren’t any fire hydrants available.